MrLuje/vs-marketplace-publisher/README.md

-# vs-marketplace-publisher
+# ✨ vs-marketplace-publisher

-Publish your Visual Studio extension to the marketplace
+Github action to publish your Visual Studio extension to the marketplace

 ## Usage

 You can use the VS Marketplace Publisher GitHub Action in a [GitHub Actions Workflow](https://help.github.com/en/articles/about-github-actions) by configuring a YAML-based workflow file, e.g. `.github/workflows/publish.yml`, in two differents ways:

 - Triggered when a release containing a vsix package is created
 - Use an already generated vsix package from a previous action step

 **This action only works on windows runner**

 ### From a release

 ```yaml
 name: Publish to VS Marketplace